 The decision engineer is comfortable using a broad range of tools: decision hierarchies, strategy tables, decision diagrams, structural modeling, sensitivity analysis, probability assessment, and decision trees.

 Decision engineers are constantly improving their facilitation and project management skills.
 Decisons are made by people, often by groups of people.
 Strategic decision making has become a team sport.
-Often the teams are large, multidisiplined and multifunctional.
+Often the teams are large, multidisiplined and multinational.

 Decision engineering shares the same norms and ethics as established engineering fields.
 However, it is different enough that it deserves the attention of educators, business, and government.
 Some industries are heavily populated with decison engineers and coaches: energy, pharmacuticals, insurance, finance, healthcare, and transportation.
 I predict that someday decision engineering will become an umbrella for a broad range of decision professionals: decision analysts, systems engineers, industrial engineers, risk managers, and the list goes on.
 In my humble opinion, these are all variations of decision engineering.
 They all subscribe to the norms of decision engineering and they are focusing their attention on how decisions should be made rather than how decisions are actually made.
 They will converge on normative models of thinking and behavior.

-There is ample evidence that decision engineers can move smoothly into strategic executive roles.
+There is ample evidence that decision engineers can move smoothly into executive roles.
 Half of the CEOs in the United States are engineers.
 Decision engineering is a great platform for develping the experience and skills required to take responsibility for strategic decisions.

 If you would like to receive more posts from Baker Street about decision engineering by e-mail, just submit your address here.